ARTICLE I: NAME

-Non-UNL employees who are affiliated with NU or UNL and have a close association with the university.
+Non-university employees who are affiliated with NU or the University of Nebraska–Lincoln and have a close association with the university.
 Examples of Affiliate members are those employed by the Alumni Association, Credit Union, Crop Improvement, or University Foundation and (for purposes of UAAD membership) employees of UNMC, UNO, UNK, or NU Central Administration.
 Individuals in this category, who are members of UAAD as of March 1997, will retain their status as Regular UAAD members.
 Affiliate members can be appointed to standing and special committees but not the executive board.
 Regular membership dues apply.

 Section 2.
 New Members

 All University of Nebraska employees are eligible for membership in UAAD.
 See Article III, Section 1, for membership categories.
 New members must submit membership dues and a completed membership form to the membership committee.